akirataguchi115/rencode/README.md

 however i need background script for registering the contextmenu

 immaculate i have almost managed to send a message from bg script to defined content script quick saving here

+i dont think i still quite understand what the javascript first class citizen means. aren't all js variables first class citizens?

+ok phew! next stop is to update ffmpeg.wasm to 12.x which has av1 decoder support. wild times!